Illinois Compiled Statutes

 11-411 within 10 days after investigation of the motor

-vehicle accident, or within such other time as is prescribed by the
+vehicle crash, or within such other time as is prescribed by the

 Such written reports and the information contained in those reports required to be forwarded by law enforcement officers